-Developing in the open.
-Currently, much of RHEL development is done with many of Red Hat’s ecosystem partners working behind Red Hat’s firewall.
+RHEL development is currently done with many of Red Hat’s ecosystem partners working behind Red Hat’s firewall.
 CentOS Stream enables Red Hat and the larger community to do as much transparent development as possible in what will become the next release of RHEL.

-Enabling access to innovation faster.
-Beginning with the release of RHEL 8, Red Hat committed to releasing major versions of RHEL every three years and minor releases every six months.
-Adhering to this faster and more predictable cadence means that Red Hat need a midstream development environment that anyone can contribute to.
+Beginning with RHEL 8, Red Hat committed to releasing major versions of RHEL every three years and minor releases every six months.
+Adhering to this faster and more predictable cadence means that Red Hat needs a midstream development environment that anyone can contribute to.
 That environment is CentOS Stream.

-Providing a clear method for the broader community to contribute to RHEL releases.
 When Fedora was RHEL’s only upstream project, most developers were limited to contributing only to the next major release of RHEL.
-With CentOS Stream, all developers will be able to contribute new features and bug fixes into minor RHEL releases as well.
+With CentOS Stream, all developers will be able to contribute new features and bug fixes to minor RHEL releases.

-With CentOS Stream, Red Hat is doing their development work out in the open.
+With CentOS Stream, Red Hat is doing its development work out.
 Now they will assemble all their changes publicly as CentOS Stream.
-Let’s take a look at where this distro resides in Red Hat’s development lifecycle.
+First, let’s see where this distro resides in Red Hat’s development lifecycle.

-The distro development is directed by Red Hat and its targeted again at the very next minor version of RHEL.
-Ecosystem developers of CentOS Stream get a preview of what RHEL has planned for the nex minor release and they also get a place to register ideas about what they think come next.
+Red Hat directs the distro development, and it’s targeted again at the very next minor version of RHEL.
+So ecosystem developers of CentOS Stream get a preview of what RHEL has planned for the next minor release, and they also get a place to register ideas about what they think comes next.